Gerlach0130/simple-logo-generator/README.md

   ## Tests

-  Run "node index" in terminal
+  Run "npm test" in "tests" directory in terminal

   ## License